Mali denies using Russia's Wagner mercenaries | DW | 25.12.2021

 Currently, there are 1,350 German Bundeswehr soldiers and 5,000 French troops in Mali, though France expects to reduce that number by nearly half by 2023.

-French President Emmanuel Macron had planned to raise the Wagner mercenaries deployment during his meeting with transitional leader Colonel Assimi Goita during his trip to Mali this week, though the trip was aborted amid rising concerns about COVID-19 in Europe and the spread of the omicron variant.
+French President Emmanuel Macron had planned to raise the alleged Wagner Group deployments during his meeting with transitional leader Colonel Assimi Goita during his trip to Mali this week, though the trip was aborted amid rising concerns about COVID-19 in Europe and the spread of the omicron variant.

 The US State Department has said that the deployment of Wagner Group mercenaries in Mali could cost Bamako more than $10 million (€8.8 million) per month and lead to further destabilization of an already unstable country.